ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/004-source-modes.md

 Customers also use the third-party iOS app, _EpocCam_ by [Kinoni](http://www.kinoni.com/).
 This requires installing both the _Mac OS X beta drivers_ and _EpocCam Viewer Pro for Mac OS_ on your Mac.
 These are both available toward the bottom of [the Kinoni homepage](http://www.kinoni.com).

+### Support for Broadcasting Your iOS Device's Screen

+Your iPhone or iPad screen can also become a video source, simply by connecting the device via USB cable.
+Ensure that the device is trusted by the Mac, and that iTunes recognizes the device.
+It should then automatically show up as a video source and audio source in Ecamm Live.

 ### Support for 360° Cameras

 Ecamm Live supports streaming from 360° cameras to services like Facebook Live which support them.
 We have used the Ricoh Theta S camera successfully.
 If you need help setting that up, read our [Streaming with a 360° Camera](http://ecamm.com/support/article/2225/streaming-with-a-360-camera/) document.
 Other cameras that can produce a equirectangular image may also work.